arXiv/arxiv-docs/help/ancillary_files.md

 ===============

-arXiv is primarily an [archive and distribution service for research articles](primer.md).
+arXiv is primarily an [archive and distribution service for research articles](primer).
 There are limited facilities for including ancillary files with articles.
 Such ancillary files might include: